- Charism Themes

-Retreat questions should be directed to Campus Minister Alise Alexander Ruch at firstname.lastname@example.org or (225) 388-2265.
+Retreat questions should be directed to Campus Minister Jade Spears at email@example.com or (225) 388-2296.

 The Examen is a spiritual practice developed by St. Ignatius of Loyola, the founder of the Jesuits.
 As a Jesuit priest, Father Jean-Pierre Medaille shared this form of prayer with the Sisters of St. Joseph, whose charism is rooted in Ignatian spirituality.
 Father Medaille gave it to the Sisters as a guiding tool to keep their actions rooted in an intimate encounter with the living Christ in their daily lives.
 The Examen is a sharing of the heart, a daily prayer practice to help us review the day with God, grow in faith and become aware of God's sustaining presence in our everyday lives.
 Within the Examen prayer, we thank God for the gifts of the day, walk through our entire day with the Holy Spirit, acknowledge the areas in which we can improve and then look forward to the day to come by asking for God's grace.

-SJA's desire is to share this prayer practice with all members of our community.
-Our bell schedule has been adjusted for the 2021-2022 school year so that we can pray the Examen each school day at the beginning of 7th period.
+SJA's desire is to share this prayer and other forms of prayer with all members of our community.
+Each day, we will pray as a community at the end of 7th period.

 An assembly is held in late April or early May to celebrate the crowning of Mary.